Bank Account and Bankruptcy

 Can you have a Bank Account while you are Bankrupt?

-You are allowed to operate a bank account in your own name if you are bankrupt.
-However it will normally have to be what is known as a Basic account.
-These accounts usually come with internet banking and a debtit card.
-However they do not offer any credit facilities.
+You can have a bank account in your own name if you go bankrupt.
+However it will need to be a Basic account.
+This type of account normally comes with internet banking and a debit card but no credit facilities.

 Can you use your Partner’s Bank Account while you are Bankrupt?

 You do not need a bank account in your own name while you are bankrupt.
-There is nothing to stop you using someone else’s account if they are happy for you to do this.
+There is nothing to stop you using your partner’s account if they are happy for you to do this.

 It is possible to have your wages and other sources of income paid into another person’s account.
 The account holder can also set up direct debits on your behalf to ensure any regular payments are maintained.

-Once your Bankruptcy is over there is nothing to stop you applying for a new bank account.
-You could apply for a basic account with virtually any bank.
+There is nothing to stop you applying for a new bank account after you are discharged.
+At this time you can apply for a basic account with virtually any bank.

-However it may still be some time before you are allowed to open a current account.
+However it it likely to still be some time before you are allowed to open a current account.
 Most banks will normally require that the record has come off your credit file before allowing you to have one of these accounts.

 Although you may be able to start improving your credit rating after you are discharged the record of your bankruptcy will not come off your credit file until 6 years from the start date.